oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/full-setup-free-tier.md

 ## Step 5: Accessing the Developer VM

-Access to the Developer VM is via a VNC client, this allows us to provide direct access tot he desktop and enables easy use of the developer tools.
+Access to the Developer VM is via a VNC client, this allows us to provide direct access to the desktop and enables easy use of the developer tools.
+If you do not already have a VNC client on your computer you will need to install one.

 ### Step 5a: Installing a VNC client